AndrewBennet/PersistedPropertyWrapper/README.md

 **Persisted Property Wrapper** is a Swift library to enable extremely easy persistance of variables in the [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) database on Apple platforms.

 To use **Persisted Property Wrapper** you simply annotate a variable as being `@Persisted`.
-It supports the standard `UserDefaults` types, along with `RawRepresentable` types - where the `RawValue` is storable in `UserDefaults` - and `Codable` types.
-Plus of course any `Optional` type wrapping any of these types.
+It supports the standard `UserDefaults` types (`Int`, `String`, `Bool`, `Date` and more), along with `RawRepresentable` enums where the `RawValue` is storable in `UserDefaults`, as well as any `Codable` type.
+Plus of course any `Optional` wrapper of any of these types.
 The type-validity is checked at compile-time: attempting to use on any variables of a non-supported type will cause a compile-time error.

 ## Usage

 Stick a `@Persisted` attribute on your variable.

-The first parameter of the argument is the string key under which the value will be stored in `UserDefaults`.
+The first argument of the initializer is the string key under which the value will be stored in `UserDefaults`.
 If the type is non-Optional, you must also supply a `defaultValue`, which will be used when there is no value stored in `UserDefaults`.

 For example:
 ```swift